What Companies are supporting the Gen-Z Consortium?

 Q: What does it cost to join the Gen-Z Consortium?

 A: The present annual general membership fee is $10,000.
-There is an annual limited membership that is available for $7,500.
+Refer to our Members Page for additional membership information.

 Q: Does the Gen-Z Consortium charge a license fee?

-A: No, the technical specification will be available via the consortium web-site free of charge.
+A: No, the technical specifications are available via the consortium web-site free of charge.
 The Gen-Z Consortium does not charge an end user or implementer fee.

 Q: Why was a new industry body created?